chinamike65/hugo-tuolesi/content/book4/book4en.md

 As a result, Manjushri turned into a monkey, which is reasonable.

 However, it is not enough to transform into a big, strong monkey.
-His blessings are not enough, but he can't accept it, so he can only transform into a weaker monkey, so that he will not be afraid when he sees it.
+His merit are not enough, but he can't accept it, so he can only transform into a weaker monkey, so that he will not be afraid when he sees it.

 Then, he saw this every day, monkeys crawling around in the hole.